k-hames/Networks_Lab2/README.md

   Layer 3: Splits the data into frames with a hdr and payload (hdr representing the IP address of destination)

-  Layer 4: Reads data from a txt file and stores in a buffer for future use
+  Layer 4: Reads data from a txt file (sendfile.txt) and stores in a buffer for future use / Writes data to recfile.txt

+  transmit_terminal.txt & receive_terminal.txt are example outputs of the process (debugging statements at each layer) for examination purposes.